DRUG METABOLISM REVIEWS

 The European Journal of Pharmacology, a prestigious publication by Elsevier, serves as a vital resource in the field of pharmacology, offering rich insights into drug development and therapeutic applications.
 Since its inception in 1967, this journal has evolved to encompass groundbreaking research, including pharmacokinetics, toxicology, and innovative pharmacological methodologies, making it an essential platform for researchers and professionals alike.
 With an impressive impact factor that places it in the Q1 category of pharmacological journals and a Scopus ranking of #49 out of 313, the journal is recognized in the 84th percentile within its category, solidifying its significance in the academic community.
 Although the journal is not open access, it continues to attract contributions from leading scientists worldwide, ensuring that cutting-edge findings are disseminated effectively.
 The European Journal of Pharmacology not only highlights advancements in drug discovery and clinical applications but also promotes interdisciplinary collaboration, ultimately contributing to the progress of healthcare globally.

-Advancing the Science of Drug Disposition
+Advancing the Frontiers of Drug Safety Research

 Asian Journal of Pharmaceutics